-The WIA also allows local workforce investment areas to transfer funds between the Adult and Dislocated Worker programs.
-The charts show total available funds after taking into account any transfers that were requested by local workforce investment areas.
+The WIA allows local workforce investment areas to expend WIA base formula funds over two program years.
+The WIA also allows local workforce investment areas to transfer funds between the Adult and Dislocated Worker programs with any given program year.
+The charts show total available funds after taking into account any transfers that were requested by local workforce investment areas, within the allowed two program years.

-2. Total Expenditures and Breakdown by Category of Expenditure The WIA authorizes two types of expenditures: administration and program.
+2. Total Expenditures and Breakdown by Category of Expenditure

+The WIA authorizes two types of expenditures: administration and program.
 Local workforce investment areas may expend up to 10 percent of available funds for administrative activities which include accounting, procurement, payroll, and audit functions.
 Program expenditures include core, intensive, and training services, as well as other activities associated with program functions.
-The column containing training expenditures reflects amounts reported by each local workforce investment area for the training services and activities specified in Section 9600.5.
+The column containing training expenditures reflects amounts reported by each local workforce investment area for the training services and activities specified in CUIC Section 9600.5.